 Jorge obtained a BS in chemical engineering from the University of Puerto Rico at Mayaguez.
 His PhD work focuses on the development and analysis of high-dimensional sampling methods for the simulation of (non-)equilibrium molecular systems.

 Xuecheng earned a B.Sc. in chemical physics from University of Science and Technology of China.
 His current work is focusing on developing novel theoretical methods in quantum dynamics and applying them to the non-adiabatic processes in the condensed phase.

 Sherry received a BS in Chemistry/Math/Biochemistry/Molecular Biology and a minor in Computer Science from University of Wisconsin-Madison.
-She was awarded a Caltech graduate fellowship, and her current research focuses on developing Molecular Orbital-Based Machine Learning (MOB-ML) method for electronic structure, and nucleic acid secondary structure modeling using machine learning and molecular dynamics tools.
+She was awarded a Caltech graduate fellowship.
+Her current research focuses on developing Molecular Orbital-Based Machine Learning (MOB-ML) method for electronic structure, and nucleic acid secondary structure modeling using machine learning and molecular dynamics tools.